bioperl/bioperl.github.io/howtos/PopGen.md

 To see results of using these tools see Stajich and Hahn <cite>perlymorphism</cite> using `tajima_D`, Hahn et al <cite>hahn2004</cite> using `composite_LD`, and Rockman et al <cite>rockman2003</cite> using `F[st]`.

 This document will be split up into sections which describe the data objects for representing populations, tests you can perform using these objects, a coalescent implementation, and objects for performing sequence distance based calculations.
-A full treatment of the Bioperl interface to the PAML suite <cite>paml</cite> is covered in the [PAML HOWTO](HOWTO:PAML "wikilink") and objects and data pertinent to phylogenetic data manipulation are covered in the [Trees HOWTO](HOWTO:Trees "wikilink").
+A full treatment of the Bioperl interface to the PAML suite <cite>paml</cite> is covered in the [PAML HOWTO] and objects and data pertinent to phylogenetic data manipulation are covered in the [Trees HOWTO].

 The Bio::PopGen Objects
 -----------------------

-In [BioPerl](BioPerl "wikilink") we have created a few objects to describe population genetic data.
+In [BioPerl] we have created a few objects to describe population genetic data.
 These are all located in the namespace, so they can be browsed by looking at the `Bio/PopGen` directory.

 is a container for a set of in order to represent individuals from a population.
 Each Individual has a set of genotype objects which are an allele set associated with a unique marker name.
 Methods associated with the Population object can calculate the summary statistics such as pi, theta, heterozygocity by processing each Individual in the set.